Thomas Putze – Hals über Kopf

 Speech at the vernissage of the exhibition "Hals über Kopf" Thomas Putze by Dr Kathrin Reeckmann, 26.09.2013

-If you look around here in the gallery, ladies and gentlemen, you will discover objects of the most diverse origins: Fire hose, ski boot, construction steel, concrete chunks, dumbbell weights, rubber muffs, fan heaters, kitchen utensils, brooms, cable ties - there is nothing TP could not use for his figure inventions.
+If you take a look around the gallery, ladies and gentlemen, you will discover objects of the most diverse origins: Fire hoses, ski boots, construction steel, chunks of concrete, dumbbell weights, rubber sleeves, fan heaters, kitchen utensils, brooms, cable ties - there is nothing that TP could not use for his figurative inventions.
 Strictly speaking, they are hybrids that he creates - half sculpture and half plastic.
-They are created in classical sculptural work, in which the artist works a form out of the wood (lat. sculpere cutting) as well as in plastic work (greek. plakstike the formed art), in which materials are put together additively.
-In our exhibition you can find all varieties of Putzes sculpture from pure sculpture (orang utan, owl, Hercules) to the aforementioned mixed creatures to the ready-made (a snowy owl that was once a fan heater).
+They are created in classical sculptural work, in which the artist carves a form out of the wood (lat. sculpere to cut) as well as in plastic work (Greek plakstike the moulded art), in which materials are additively joined together.
+In our exhibition you can find all varieties of Putze's sculpture, from pure sculpture (orangutan, owl, Hercules) to the aforementioned hybrid creatures and the ready-made (a snowy owl that was once a fan heater).

-With an unbiased eye, Thomas Putze grasps the creative possibilities of the everyday materials he finds.
+With an unbiased eye, Thomas Putze captures the creative possibilities of found everyday materials.
 He creates new contexts and functions without concealing the original ones.
-He works in the same way with the material wood, which even in the finished work shows its origin and its brittle materiality - for example when he uses construction timber.
-It is a matter of adapting to the given, of sensing the possibilities, of taking oneself back as a designer.
-In this respect, Putz's art is related to arte povera and contemporary junk art.
-Picasso, who made assemblages such as the Bull's Head or the Man with a Goat out of everyday objects in austere wartime, also belongs to this line of ancestors.
-"I am of the opinion that a work of art is more real when it is made from parts of the real world."
-This is how Robert Rauschenberg put it, and it could also be said for Thomas.
+He works in the same way with wood, a material whose origins and brittle materiality are evident even in the finished work - for example, when he uses timber.
+It is an adaptation to the given, a sensing of the possibilities, a withdrawal as a designer.
+In this respect, Putze's art is related to arte povera and contemporary junk art.
+Picasso, who created assemblages such as the bull's head or the man with a goat from everyday objects during the barren times of war, also belongs in this line of ancestors.
+"I believe that a work of art is more real when it is made from parts of the real world."
+That's how Robert Rauschenberg put it, and it could also be said for Thomas.

-In Thomas Putze's work, representations of animals are omnipresent.
-This is unusual in contemporary art and it would be exciting to discuss why this is so.
+Depictions of animals are omnipresent in Thomas Putze's work.
+This is unusual in contemporary art and it would be interesting to discuss why this is the case.
 In any case, Thomas Putze has a very special approach to our fellow creatures:

 In his depictions of animals, Thomas Putze depicts individuals that initially refer to nothing but themselves.